cyx617/Text-Classification-MSFF-QDConv-Model/README.md

 ## Overview

-This is the official implementation of the MSFF-QDConv model proposed in the paper "[Multi-Scale Feature Fusion Quantum Depthwise Convolutional Neural Networks for Text Classification](https://arxiv.org/abs/2405.13515)".
+This is the official implementation of the MSFF-QDConv model proposed in the paper "[Multi-scale feature fusion quantum depthwise Convolutional Neural
+Networks for text classification](https://doi.org/10.1016/j.enganabound.2025.106158)".
 The MSFF-QDConv model is a QNN model based on the quantum depthwise convolution, quantum embedding, and multi-scale feature fusion mechanism.
 The MSFF-QDConv model establishes a new state-of-the-art test accuracy of 96.77% on the RP dataset.
 Due to the use of the quantum depthwise convolution, the MSFF-QDConv model has fewer parameters and lower computational complexity compared to conventional QCNN models.
 Please refer to the original paper for the details of the model.

 <p align="center">
   <img src="images/architecture.png" alt="Alt text" width="80%" height="80%" />